 Profit-sharing plan.
 This is a plan that lets your employees or their beneficiaries share in the profits of your business.
-The plan must have a definite formula for allocating the contributions to the plan among the participating employees and for distributing the funds in the plan.
+The plan must have a definite formula for allocating the contributions made to the plan among the participating employees and for distributing the funds in the plan.

 Stock bonus plan.
-This plan is similar to a profit-sharing plan, but it can only be set up by a corporation.
-Benefits are payable in the form of the company's stock.
+This type of plan is similar to a profit-sharing plan, but it can only be set up by a corporation.
+Benefits are payable in stock of the employer.